IM-98/Socia_Network_P7/README.md

 By default, all users have an admin attribut set on false.
-If you need an admin role for one of your user, you can set the boolean "isAdmin" on true, directly in your MongoDb cluster.
+If you need an admin role for one of your user, you can set the boolean "isAdmin" on true, directly in your MongoDb collection.

 ```
 const schemaUser = mongoose.Schema({